Salisbury Playhouse is committed to being accessible to all. From getting to the Playhouse to finding your seats, we are always on hand to help you.

 Deaf and Hard of Hearing

 The Playhouse is fitted with an infra-red hearing system.
 We offer British Sign Language interpreted performances throughout the season.
 Headsets are also available to offer amplified stage sound for use with or without hearing aids.
-These can be pre-booked with the Box Office.
-We are planning to introduce Captioned Performances in 2013.
+These can be pre-booked with the Ticket Sales Office.

+Upon purchase of a full-price ticket we are happy to offer an additional seat free of charge for a companion at most performances.
 To help us provide you with the best possible service, we suggest booking tickets in advance.
 Please advise the Box Office of your access requirements when you book.
-Patrons accompanied by an essential carer can claim a complimentary ticket for their companion if purchasing a full price ticket.
-You can also book tickets or contact us using Typetalk.

-Salisbury Playhouse is situated next to The Maltings in Salisbury city centre and is approximately 600 metres from both the train and bus stations.
+Salisbury Playhouse is situated next to The Maltings Shopping Centre in Salisbury city centre (follow signs to the Central Car Park) and is approximately 600 metres from both the train and bus stations.
 For public transport information please contact Wilts and Dorset Bus Company on 01722 336 855 or for rail enquiries call 08457 484 950.

-There are three car parking spaces for blue badge holder outside the main doors of the Salisbury Playhouse.
-There are further spaces on the ground level of the Multi-storey car park adjacent to the Playhouse via Malthouse Lane.
+There are three car parking spaces outside the main doors of the Salisbury Playhouse.
+There are further spaces on the ground level of the Multi-storey car park at the rear of the Playhouse.

 Parking is available in the Central Car Park situated next to the Playhouse and is free after 6pm Monday-Sunday.

-The foyer houses the Box Office, Bar and Restaurant all of which have level access.
+The foyer houses the Ticket Office and Cafe Bar which have level access.

-The Main House is located on the first floor and has spaces which can be reserved for up to ten wheelchairs.
-Neighbouring seats may also be set aside for essential companions.
+The Main House is located on the first floor and has spaces which can be reserved for up to six wheelchairs.
+Neighbouring seats may also be set aside for companions.
 A lift in the foyer leads to the first floor.
-Ground floor access is also available via the Restaurant.

-The Salberg Studio is on the ground floor and spaces can be reserved for wheelchair users and essential companions.
+The Salberg is on the ground floor and spaces can be reserved for wheelchair users and their companions.

-The Tesco Community & Education Space is fully accessible by wheelchair.
+The Community & Education Space is fully accessible by wheelchair on the ground floor.